Deltares/ProbabilisticLibrary/CONTRIBUTING.md

 # Documentation
 Algorithms are described in the scientific background.

+Python code is documented with examples in a notebook.

 Code should have inline documentation for each class and all the public methods and members.